Trinity Episcopal Church

 We are continuing to offer Morning Prayer every Sunday at 9:00 am via Zoom.

-Attendees can click the link in an email sent to all those who are on the Trinity email list.
+Worshippers on our Trinity email list received an email with a blue link.
 Clicking on the blue link will take you directly to the Sunday morning service .